UoW-CPC/ADTGenerator/compiler/README.md

 from compiler import compiler
 compiler.init(templates_path,modules)
 ```
-parameters:
+Configuration parameters:

-    templates_path - path to YAML templates folder [Default value 'None' sets the path under the compiler folder]
+- [templates_path] path to YAML templates folder (Default value 'None' sets the path under the compiler folder)

-    modules -  List of modules and their functions to import in Jinja2 [Default value an empty list]
+- [modules] List of modules and their functions to import in Jinja2 (Default value an empty list)

 ### Render a template:
 To render a template pass to the compiler the template name to use and a dictionary with the data required by the template.